Skip to Content Facebook Feature Image

 The Latest: Grand jury transcripts from abandoned Epstein investigation in Florida ordered released

-A federal judge in Florida on Friday ordered the release of grand jury transcripts from the federal sex trafficking cases of Jeffrey Epstein and Ghislaine Maxwell.
-U.S. District Judge Rodney Smith said the law President Donald Trump recently signed ordering the release of related to the cases overrode a federal rule prohibiting the release of matters before a grand jury.
+A federal judge in Florida ordered the release of grand jury transcripts from the federal sex trafficking cases of Jeffrey Epstein and Ghislaine Maxwell on Friday.
+U.S. District Judge Rodney Smith said a recently passed law ordering the release of records related to the cases overrode a federal rule prohibiting the release of matters before a grand jury.

-Meanwhile, a federal vaccine advisory committee voted Friday to end a longstanding recommendation that all U.S. babies get the hepatitis B vaccine on the day they’re born.
+Meanwhile a federal vaccine advisory committee voted to end a longstanding recommendation that all babies get the hepatitis B vaccine the day they’re born.
 The shots are widely considered to be a public health success for preventing thousands of liver illnesses.
-Democrats are pushing for the release of video of the first U.S. military strikes on a boat in the Caribbean that they say shows a war crime or murder.
-And Trump took center stage at Friday's 2026 World Cup draw.

 More Images